exercism/awk/exercises/practice/list-ops/.docs/instructions.append.md

 Array parameters are passed **by reference**.
 Changes to the array made in the function are visible in the caller.

-Non-array parameters a passed **by value**.
+Non-array parameters are passed **by value**.

 For _untyped_ parameters, it depends on what the function does with them:
 - if the function initializes it as an array, then it becomes a parameter passed by reference,
-- if the function initializes it as a scalar, then that parameter is handled as "passed by value", and it does not materialize in the caller.
+- if the function initializes it as a scalar value (a number or a string), then it is not a reference.

 Full details are in the manual in [Passing Function Arguments by Value Or by Reference][pass-by].